 Programs Target Long-Term JoblessPosted: Updated:

-EmployIndy is moving forward with two programs designed to help "disengaged" and long-term unemployed workers find jobs.
-Chief Executive Officer Brooke Huntington says the organization has been awarded a nearly $8.4 million grant to launch Employ Up, a program which will help provide training for technology and health care careers.
-She says about 50 companies and several hundred workers are participating in another effort, PowerTrain Indy, which partners with companies to provide certification and employment opportunities in manufacturing.
-The West Central Indiana Region 4 Workforce Investment Board in Lafayette will also receive $7,592,924 through the U.S. Department of Labor’s Ready to Work Partnership grant program
+The chief executive officer of EmployIndy is moving forward with two programs designed to help "disengaged" and long-term unemployed workers find jobs.
+Brooke Huntington says the organization has been awarded a nearly $8.4 million grant to launch Employ Up, a program which will help provide training for technology and health care careers.
+She says about 50 companies and several hundred workers are participating in another program, PowerTrain Indy, which partners with companies to provide certification and employment opportunities in manufacturing.

 October 15, 2014